GSA/digitalgov.gov/content/topics/social-media/_index.md

 # Set the legislation card title and link
 legislation:
-  title: "OMB M-10-23, Guidance for Agency Use of Third-Party Websites and Applications (PDF, 103 KB, 9 pages)"
+  title: "OMB M-10-23, Guidance for Agency Use of Third-Party Websites and Applications"
   link: "https://digital.gov/resources/guidance-for-agency-use-of-third-party-websites-and-applications/"

 # Featured community to display at the top of the page